Skip to content

 })

-• Transport Agnostic — Same API for MessagePort, HTTP, WebSockets, or custom channels
+• Transport Agnostic — Same API for MessagePort, HTTP, MCP, in-memory, or custom channels.

-• Automatic Routing — Commands route to the correct process without manual wiring
+• Automatic Routing — Commands route to the correct registry without manual wiring, via the Hybrid Tree-Mesh architecture.